bgord/knowledge/README.md

 - Automatically create a script in the package.json
 - Publish a scoped package
 - Perform a script before publishing
+- ETARGET for a package version that does exist

 ### [other](other.md)
 - Firefox's engine